Skip to content

 Streaming Yes Yes Yes Yes

-Batching Basic Basic Basic Advanced
+Batching Basic / --parallel Basic Basic Advanced

 GGUF support Native Native Via convert No